hadasash/chase-game-Js-html-css/README.md

 • Using Canvas to present the game.

 The bird runs away from the enemy using the keyboard arrows, and collects eggs that pop up dynamically on the screen.
-When you collect 6 eggs - you win.
+The goal of the game is to collect as many eggs as possible to break your own record.

-When the bird collects an egg the players speed increases and the bird grows
+When the bird collects an egg the speed of the player and the enemy increases and the bird grows.

 • There is a possibility of stopping the game (without closing it) and continuing from the same point after the stop.

 • There is a button on the side to turn off the music

-• When the bird collects an egg the players speed increases and the bird grows
+• When the bird collects an egg the players speed and the enemy speed increases and the bird grows

 Installations: